dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

 - Bash Shell
 - Python >2.7.x OR 3.x.x
-- Copy of the [Workshop GitHub Repository](https://github.com/dpla/Metadata-Analysis-Workshop) on your Laptop (Grab via Git or ask the Workshop leader for a thumbdrive with the files)
+- Copy of the [Workshop GitHub Repository](https://github.com/dpla/Metadata-Analysis-Workshop) on your Laptop (Grab via Git or ask the Workshop leader for a thumb-drive with the files)

 ## Lesson